Document Type : Systematic Review

 Authors

-2 Department of Pediatrics, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Department of Pediatrics, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract

-Materials and Methods: In this systematic review, the online databases (Medline, EMBASE, Scopus, Web of Science, Cochrane Library, CINAHL, CIVILICA, and Google Scholar search engine) were reviewed with no time limit up to July 2022.
-Two reviewers evaluated the quality of eligible studies and carried out the selection procedure.
-The quality of the data was evaluated using the STROBE guidelines.
+Materials and Methods: In this systematic review, online databases (Medline, EMBASE, Scopus, Web of Science, Cochrane Library, CINAHL, CIVILICA, and the Google Scholar search engine) were reviewed with no time limit up to March 2023.
+Two reviewers evaluated the quality of eligible studies and conducted the selection procedure.
+The quality of the data was assessed using the STROBE guidelines.

 Keywords